 New editions, re-issues, and updates of datasets

-The method for detecting whether a dataset is a new edition, re-issue, cancellation, termination, or update is described in the relevant product specification.
-The default treatment of each is described below; note that particular product specifications may override the default treatment.
+The method for detecting whether a dataset is a new edition, re-issue, cancellation, termination, or update is contained in the exchange set metadata.field S100_Purpose

+The default treatment of each is described below; note that individual product specifications may not implement all types of dataset state.
+All datasets include an issue date, and optionally an edition and update number.

+New dataset – install new dataset and any included updates and record for tracking purposes.
-New edition - replace old edition and its updates with the new edition.
-Retention of the old edition should be as specified in the product specification.
-The information in clause C-15.7 about the use of new editions and re-issues for certain coverage data products should be kept in mind.

-Update - apply the update and retain for tracking purposes.
-See C-23.3..
-This is also covered by the ECDIS Update Status Report, Appendix C-3
+New edition - replace numbered old edition and its updates with the new edition..
+The information in clause C-14.7 about the use of new editions and re-issues for certain coverage data products should be kept in mind Update - apply the numbered update and retain for tracking purposes.
+See C-22.3.
+Where updates can not be applied a permanent indication “Chart information not up to date” shall be available in the chart display area when such a chart is in use (either displayed on chart area or used as largest scale available for chart related alerts and indications).
+This is also covered by the ECDIS Update Status Report, Appendix C-3.

 Re-issue - replace the original datasets and its updates up to the date of the issue with the reissued dataset.
 Retention of the old issue should be as specified in the product specification.
-The information in clause C-15.7 about the use of new editions and re-issues for certain coverage data products should be kept in mind.
+The information in clause C-14.7 about the use of new editions and re-issues for certain coverage data products should be kept in mind.
+After a re-issue, subsequent updates may be incorporated from this reissue or from the original data kept continuously updated.

 Cancellation - delete the cancelled dataset and its updates.
+The system shall report any dataset(s) that have been identified as cancelled at load time.
+A message shall be displayed informing the user of the dataset name.
+Depending on the method adopted by the OEM for managing cancelled datasets one of the following conditions must be observed: (1).
+The cancelled dataset cannot be viewed in the ECDIS (2).
+The cancelled dataset can be viewed in the ECDIS with the warning message specified “Dataset <name> has been cancelled and may not be up to date.
+Under no circumstances should it be used for primary navigation”.

 Termination - delete the terminated dataset and its updates.